Stubble burning

 Stubble burning is the practice of intentionally setting fire to the straw stubble that remains after grains, such as rice and wheat, have been harvested.
-The technique is still widespread today.
+The technique is used to quickly and cheaply clear fields.
+It is still widespread today.

+Stubble burning has been associated with increasing air pollution over the past few decades due to the particulate matter contamination it distributes into the atmosphere.
+In India, stubble burning generates a thick haze.
+These fires pose a significant health risk to individuals across all ages.

+In countries such as India and Pakistan, stubble burning is illegal.
+Enforcement is weak, allowing the practice to continue.

 Effects

 The burning of stubble has both positive and negative consequences.